 Boiled for 60 minutes.
 Chilled to 17° C (62.6° F).

 Fermentation chamber set at 18° C (64.4° F)

 Temperature control probe taped to the side of the fermentor with a cloth over the probe for a bit of insulation.

 - Diacetyl rest for 3 days at 20° C (68° F)

 - After a week of fermentation I kegged it, let it get cold, and fined with gelatin.

 *I’ve been missing my volumes lately after switching brewing software again.
 I ended up with quite a bit more volume at the end of the boil hence the lower OG.

 Malty: Biscuit and toast.
 A bit of caramel and dark fruit.
-Plum and grape?
+Plum and raisin

 Hops: Not a lot getting in the way here.